 What are the risks of joint bank accounts?

-Of course, there are also potential downsides to opening a joint account.
+Of course, there are also potential downsides to opening a joint bank account.
 One of the top risks being that one partner could withdraw all the money from the shared account (if it’s an ‘either to sign’ account) and the other partner may have limited recourse.

 A joint account could also be a source of tension in your relationship if you and your partner have different spending habits, or if one of you earns more than the other.
 Additionally, while a joint account may encourage transparency, the other side to this is that you may feel a loss of privacy and a loss of financial independence.